minefold/brain/README.md

 ## API

     start_server
       - id              # if ommitted will create new server_id
       - funpack_id
-      - world_id              # optional
+      - snapshot_id     # optional (will use last snapshot if left out)
       - restart (bool)  # should the server restart if running
       - settings

       # returns